Runderwear review: Comfort on the move

 ‘Don’t Run Commando’.
 That was the message staring back at me when preparing to put a pair of men’s Runderwear briefs to the test.
 Wow, I thought, these pants speak sense.

 The dynamic relationship between a man and the pants he wears for sport should never be underestimated.
 These must be pants he can rely on to keep matters in order.
+And this is where this Runderwear review comes in.

 Nobody wants to be uncomfortable during a run and indeed the only discomfort you should really experience should come from pushing your limits as you seek to improve performance, not from anything you are wearing.